hashicorp/terraform/website/docs/registry/providers/docs.html.md

 * Data Sources
     * example_cloud

-Guides are always rendered before Resources, Data Sources, and any subcategories.
+Guides are always rendered before resources, data sources, and any subcategories.

 ### Guides Subcategories

-If a provider has many guides, it can be useful to group them into separate top-level folders.
-These also use the `subcategory` attribute in the YAML frontmatter:
+If a provider has many guides, you can use subcategories to group them into separate top-level sections.
+For example, given the following directory structure:

 ```
 docs/